ironsheep/P2-vscode-extensions/README.md

 - Offers companion Theme (my development theme, mostly for refence so one can see what can be themed in support of Spin2)

 ### Up next
-- Build and Download support (using external compiler and download tool) - *Still figuring this out*
+- Build and Download support (using external compiler and download tool) - *Still figuring this out but follow along with me as I drop HOW-TOs in [Configuring Tasks](TASKS.md)*
 - Implement Sematic syntax highlighting for Spin2

 ### Future directions